thepycoder/zijwerkenvooru/README.md

 ### Updates

-The dataset is updated daily.
+The dataset is updated daily automatically.

 The dataset is also published on `https://data.gov.be/nl/datasets/datafederaalparlement`.

-## 🛠️ Contributing

-Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.

 ## ✅ Future improvements

 Only bug-fixes and some ad-hoc development is done for this project.
-Below is a list of future improvements that can be done:
+Some goals/ideas are mentioned below but these are not actively being worked on.

 **Improvements:**